Lyra-Guard/Lyra-Guard/README.md

 Also, no matter what operating system you have, make sure [ffmpeg](https://www.ffmpeg.org/download.html) and [python 2.7](https://www.python.org/downloads/) are installed. **Discord.js now requires Node version greater than or equal to 12.0.0** .

-If you are not cloning this repo, make sure your dependencies versions are the same as this repo's.
+If you are not cloning this repo, make sure your dependencies versions are the same as this repo's!!

 ### Commands